 Introducing the Author

 Lily Alexander (L.A.
 Alexander), Ph.D., is a scholar in narrative studies.
 She has worked in the theater and media industries since she was eighteen, and has earned degrees in drama, film, anthropology, and comparative cultural studies, with an emphasis on storytelling.
+Also immensely helpful were the studies in semiotics and modelling systems.
 Lily has also written for the media and provided practical help in the story and screenplay development (see FOR WRITERS page).

 If interested in the additional information about the author and the roots of the Fictional Worlds project, please read below.